-But in the past two months, I had four clients showing these “symptoms” while I was working on some “knots and tangles,” let’s say some tensed areas and persistent muscle contractions.
-Two clients showed this around the scapulae, one client in the left neck and left trapezius muscle area, and the other client on the lower neck area and the whole spine top to bottom.
+But in the past two months, I had four clients showing these symptoms while I was working on some knots, adhesions and tangles, let’s say some tensed areas and persistent muscle contractions.
+Two clients showed this around the scapulae, one client in the left neck area and left trapezius muscle area, and the other client on the lower neck area and the whole spine top to bottom.
 Well, I cannot deny it anymore — heat and red!

 Release.
 Detox.
 I saw it, I felt it, and I experienced the emotional reactions of the clients.
 Intense release.

 I suppose it’s some kind of “blocked, stagnant energy” that flows away — to the surface.
 Out of the body.
 Trapped energy-surplus which seeks its way out and materializes on the skin.
 A temporary overload of the area where release manifests.

 But it doesn’t always happen this way.
 I see emotional release often accompanied with other expressions — crying, shaking, trembling, sighing, or just total muscle and nerve relaxation.
 Or being very cold.
 Or calm.
 Peace.